The Winter 2011 Colorado SQL Tour

 IMG_5989 The following morning, I loaded up the gear and made the trek westward to Loveland ski area.
 It had been about 3 years since I’ve been snowskiing, so I was a little worried that I’d forgotten how it’s done.
 Quite the contrary – I got my ski legs pretty quickly, and had a good four hours or so on the slopes.
 I got in perhaps a dozen short runs in the space of four hours or so, and could have done a few more had I’d had more time.
 Since the Colorado Springs user group was a bit of a drive from where I was staying, I wanted to leave with plenty of time to get back to make the meeting.
 I broke away after lunch to head back toward Denver, and then we were off to the Colorado Springs SQL Server User Group meeting.

 The Springs meeting was the most unique experience of the three.
 For starters, it was held at Mr. Biggs Family Fun Center, an entertainment complex offering bowling, indoor go-carts, a Gladiator-style skills/combat course, and a small arcade.
 The meeting started off with one of the Springs board members, Andrew Dykstra, delivering a brief but highly informative presentation entitled “The SQL Server Community Toolbelt”.
-In this session, he describes the integration of professional networking and social media, covering topics such as blogging, Twitter, virtual training, and in-person networking.
+In this session, he describes the integration of professional networking and social media, covering topics such as blogging, social media, virtual training, and in-person networking.
 This was followed by a game of Laser Tag (really!) where several of us battled it out for about 10 minutes.
 Despite much trash talk, my Red Team was soundly defeated by the Blue Team.

 After the battle was over, I delivered my Dirty Data presentation to a crowd of 16 or so.
 Even though the Springs group was the smallest of the three, they were vocal and engaged during the presentation, which is always a win for the presenter.
 Afterward I got to chat with one of the group members including an older gentleman named Neil, who offered some interesting insight into storytelling as a means of leadership.
 As with the Boulder group, the Colorado Springs crew including Andrew and Rebecca Mitchell (no relation to me) was very accommodating and gracious.
 I hope to get the chance to visit this group again.